voxgig/podmind-plugins/docusaurus/plugin/README.md

 ## Debugging

-- You can pass the prop `debug` to the lib component or directly into the widget element.
-To log widget properties:
+- To log widget properties, you can pass the prop `debug` to the lib component:

 ```javascript
 <PodW